tagoras/SequentialContainers/README.md

 Finally, I will add unit testing using boost.test library.

-!IMPORTANT!

-The use of raw pointers in the project is intentional.
+Also, the usage of raw pointers in the project is intentional.